impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-02/2024-10-02-01-the-deliverance.md

 <span class="reviewsection">Do they say the title?</span> yes, at least it has this.

 <span class="reviewsection">One sentence review:</span> Not even Surprisingly-Horny-Glenn-Close (imagine that shiba inu going *bonk* and sending her to horny jail) saves this satanic panic thing.<br/>
-<span class="reviewsection">Rating:</span> the... first half is sort of okay I guess.
+<span class="reviewsection">Okay, more:</span> the... first half is sort of okay I guess.
 Also they say the movie title.
 Uh.<br/>
 <span class="reviewsection">A simple way to improve it:</span> please do not be mean to Satan, our lord and master.
 It's not his fault you bought a megahaunted house.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>